 Main Chemical Components: Menthol, Menthone, 1,8-Cineole

 The main chemical component in Peppermint oil is menthol.
 Menthol has a monoterpene backbone with an alcohol functional group.
 Menthol contains energizing properties that contribute to the overall energizing effect of Peppermint oil.
 Menthol is known to soothe the smooth muscle that lines the colon.* This relaxant property occurs due to menthol’s ability to keep calcium channels working optimally.
 The relaxing of colon smooth muscle reduces the movement of bowels, which eases occasional bowel looseness.
-Because of this effect, menthol is a main contributor to Peppermint essential oil’s ability to promote digestive health.* When Peppermint is swallowed, typically it is followed by a cooling sensation.
+Because of this effect, menthol is a main contributor to Peppermint oil’s ability to promote digestive health.* When Peppermint oil is swallowed, typically it is followed by a cooling sensation.
 This response happens because menthol activates the TRPM8 receptor, an indicator of cold.3* To learn more about the chemical components of Peppermint oil or other essential oils, visit the doTERRA Science Blog.

 Oils that Blend Well with Peppermint Oil

+Want to add Peppermint oil to your next diffuser blend?
+Luckily, there are plenty of essential oils that pair well with Peppermint oil, and can help you to make a lovely homemade diffuser blend.
 Peppermint oil blends well with Oregano, Marjoram, Cypress, Eucalyptus, Geranium, Grapefruit, Juniper Berry, Lavender, Lemon, Rosemary, and Melaleuca (Tea Tree oil) essential oils for diffusion.

 Watch this video to learn about the sourcing of Peppermint oil.